 In addition to the possibility of getting funded, the fellowship application process itself can be an important experience in your academic and professional development.
 It will help you learn to articulate "your case" in a convincing way, including presenting your credentials, goals for study and research, and letters of recommendation.
 Fellowship applications can also serve as a personal progress check for your graduate career, helping you identify areas that should be enhanced or developed.

-These fellowships and scholarships require nomination by your academic program.
+These fellowships require nomination by your academic program.
 You can find full descriptions, eligibility requirements, and deadlines on the Graduate School awards page.

 Find a large collection of national fellowships and scholarships where students may apply directly to the granting organization or agency.
 Also included is a worksheet to organize information about prospective funders and links to web resources and scholarship search engines.

 This list of best practices will help make sure you are on the right path to finding external funding.